CAUTIONS & WARNINGS

 To install batteries of the P2 and P3 models, follow the same instructions as installing one battery on to the motor section.

 Charge batteries with approved charger only.
 Simply plug batteries into charger.
 The charger will start automatically and shut off when charging is complete.
-With the Piranha, you do not need to disconnect the battery from the motor or other batteries (if using P2 or P3), however it is suggested.

 - Remove the nose section.